Carbon-Twelve-C12/supernova/README.md

 - **APIs**: Made all key functionality properly accessible through public interfaces
 - **Error Handling**: Improved error propagation throughout the codebase
 - **Wallet CLI**: Implemented a fully operational CLI interface for wallet management with HD wallet support
+- **Lightning Network**: Completed implementation of payment channels, routing, quantum-resistant security, and watchtower service

-The project has progressed from ~87% to ~99% completion, with all major subsystems now functional and core integration tests passing successfully.
+The project has progressed from ~87% to ~98% completion, with all major subsystems now functional and core integration tests passing successfully.

 ## Contributing